Dichlorine heptoxide: Synthesis

 Cl2O7 can be distilled off from the mixture.

+This preparation method also produces lower chlorine oxides unless the product gas is distilled through a copper tube containing copper(II) oxide (CuO) wire freshly reduced to copper.
+Alternately the P2O5 may be treated with ozone for 0.5-3 hours prior to carrying out the reaction, followed by displacement of the ozone with oxygen gas.

 It may also be formed by illumination of mixtures of chlorine and ozone with blue light.
 It slowly hydrolyzes back to perchloric acid.

 Structure

 Cl2O7 is an endergonic molecule, meaning it is intrinsically unstable, decomposing to its constituent elements with release of energy: